ga4gh/vrs/docs/source/appendices/development_process.rst

 Versioning
 ##########

-VR-Schema will follow GA4GH `recommendation for semantic versioning`_ with semver 2.0.
-The VR-Schema GitHub repository will maintain the latest development code on the master branch for community review (see :ref:`Release Cycle <release-cycle>`).
+VR-Spec will follow GA4GH `recommendation for semantic versioning`_ with semver 2.0.
+The VR-Spec GitHub repository will maintain the latest development code on the master branch for community review (see :ref:`Release Cycle <release-cycle>`).